 Remember the S&P 500 lost 5% in January 2016.

 I added the #oh$hit portfolio to the the list of the other five sample portfolios in January 2016.
-The sample portfolio numbers are updated quarterly in the investing course.
-The most recent update is for the quarter ending December 30th 2016.
+These are in the Little Red Ms. Cheat Sheet on investing.
+The most recent update is for the quarter ending March 2017.